 Distinguished Senior Lecturer, Design

-Cheryl D. Miller is a designer, author, and theologian who is best known for her diversity, equity, and inclusion advocacy for Black graphic designers in the industry and marketplace.
-Miller holds a Master of Science degree in communications design from Pratt Institute and received her B.F.A. from the Maryland Institute College of Art, with Foundation Studies completed at the Rhode Island School of Design.
-She also holds a Masters of Divinity degree from the Union Theological Seminary in New York City.
+Dr. Cheryl D. Miller is a designer, author, and theologian who is best known for her diversity, equity, and inclusion advocacy for Black graphic designers in the industry and marketplace.
+Miller holds a Master of Science degree in Communications design from Pratt Institute and received her B.F.A. from the Maryland Institute College of Art, with Foundation Studies completed at the Rhode Island School of Design.
+She also holds a Master of Divinity degree from the Union Theological Seminary in New York City.
+She holds the Doctorate of Humane Letters from the Vermont College of Fine Arts, and the Doctorate of Fine Arts from the Maryland Institute College of Fine Art and the Rhode Island School of Design.
+She is a member of the Board of Trustees, Vermont College of Fine Arts, and The President’s Global Advisory Board, Maryland Institute College of Art.